Louce/portfolio-1/README.md

 ### Architectural Principles in Practice

+This project's architecture is built on three core software design principles:

--   **Separation of Concerns**: This is the cornerstone of our architecture.
-We strictly separate different aspects of the application:
+-   **Separation of Concerns (SoC)**: This is our guiding star.
+Every part of the application has a distinct, well-defined job.
-    -   **Presentation Logic (`/src/components`)**: React components are responsible only for rendering the UI.
+    -   **Presentation (`/src/components`)**: Components only handle how things look.
+    -   **Content (`/src/data`)**: All static text (project info, skills) is stored in a dedicated "content layer," making updates easy.
+    -   **Data Persistence (`/src/services`)**: The `feedbackService` handles *how* data is stored (`localStorage`).
+The rest of the app doesn't know or care, making it easy to swap in a real database later.
-    -   **Stateful UI Logic (`/src/hooks`)**: Complex state management and lifecycle logic (e.g., `useFeedbackStore`) are extracted into custom hooks.
-This keeps our components clean and focused on presentation.
+    -   **Stateful UI Logic (`/src/hooks`)**: Complex UI state (like for the feedback feature) is extracted into custom hooks to keep components clean.
-    -   **Data Persistence Logic (`/src/services`)**: The logic for how data is stored and retrieved (currently `localStorage`) is abstracted into a dedicated service layer.
-This allows us to switch our backend in the future without changing any UI code.
-    -   **Static Content (`/src/data`)**: All static text and data for projects, skills, etc., are stored in a dedicated directory.
-This allows for easy content updates without touching component code.
+    -   **Client-Side Providers (`/src/app/providers.tsx`)**: All client-only providers (`ThemeProvider`, etc.) are separated from the main server-rendered `layout.tsx` for better performance.

--   **Single Responsibility Principle (SRP)**: Each component and module has one, and only one, reason to change.
-For example, the `ProjectCard.tsx` component is responsible only for displaying a project summary, while the `ProjectDetailSheet.tsx` component handles the detailed view.
+-   **Single Responsibility Principle (SRP)**: Each component has one, and only one, reason to change.
+    -   The `Projects.tsx` component's only job is to manage state.
+It delegates the work of rendering to `ProjectCard.tsx` (for summaries) and `ProjectDetailSheet.tsx` (for details).
+Each has a single, focused job.

 -   **Don't Repeat Yourself (DRY)**: We avoid code duplication by creating reusable abstractions.
-The `SectionWrapper` component provides consistent padding and layout for all main sections.
-Complex CSS, like the background grid pattern, is abstracted into a utility class in `globals.css` instead of being repeated in multiple components.
+    -   The `SectionWrapper.tsx` component provides consistent padding and layout for all main sections.
+    -   Custom utility classes in `globals.css` (like `.bg-grid-pattern`) abstract complex CSS so it can be applied with a single class.

 ## 4. Getting Started: Local Development